Back

 Digital Portfolio AP Exam Terms and Conditions

-When you submit your portfolio components as final in the AP Digital Portfolio, you’ll be required to acknowledge these Digital Portfolio AP Exam Terms and Conditions.
+When you submit your portfolio components as final in the AP Digital Portfolio, you’ll be required to acknowledge the Digital Portfolio AP Exam Terms and Conditions, which will be updated later this fall.

 Resources